Hearing conservation program: Individual Perceptions

 Every worker has perceptions about their work environment, how noise and ototoxins affect them, and hearing conservation programs.
 Some workers may believe that they are invulnerable to hearing loss.
 These workers may perceive that the noise is not loud enough to cause hearing loss.
 Others know that 29% of workers may have noise-induced hearing loss, meaning 71% are not likely to develop a hearing loss due to noise.
 Because of these statistics, some workers may believe that they will fall into the 71%.
 Others may believe that they are too young to suffer from hearing loss.
 Still others have the incorrect belief that loud noise will make the ears tougher.
 A portion of workers may not realize the implications of a hearing loss and that hearing aids will be able to fix their hearing.
-If there is not a perceived benefit to utilizing hearing protection devices, it is less likely that individuals will participate.
+If there is not a perceived benefit to using hearing protection devices, it is less likely that individuals will participate.
 If workers perceive that there are barriers to taking action to prevent hearing loss, they are also less likely to participate in the program.
 These barriers may include hearing protection affecting their ability to perform their job well, their company being shut down due to the noise levels, hearing protector comfort, and chronic irritation and infection of the outer and middle ear.